koheing/firex-store/docs/v1/v1-usage.md

       - ref: firebase.firestore.DocumentReference
     - return:
       - FirestoreMergeSetter
+  - transaction: Call this if you wanna use transaction
-  - transaction: Call this if you would like to overwrite data or add property to data
+    - `UseCase`: Call this if you would like to overwrite data or add property to data
     - return:
       - FirestoreMergeSetter
   - mergeSet: set data to firestore